 Curing Time: The time needed to complete curing of an epoxy at a certain temperature.

-DIP: Dual in-line package with two rows of leads from the base in standard spacing between the leads and row.
+DIP: Dual in-line package with two rows of leads from the base in standard spacing between the leads.
 DIP is a through-hole mounting package.

 Double-Sided Assembly: PCB assembly with components on both sides of the substrate.